-Use the DNS name or System IP address of the NMC for the URL address of the Web interface.
-The default password is apc for all three account types.
+Use the DNS name or System IP address of the unit for the URL address of the Web interface.
+Use your case-sensitive user name and password to log on.

+The default user password for three account types is apc.
 The default user name differs by account type:

-- apc for an Administrator
+- apc for the Super User

-- device for a Device user
+- device for a Device User

-- readonly for a Read-Only user
+- readonly for a Read-Only User